 It is during these times when they are covered by lush green grass that we are reminded of another landmark in a province more famously known for its perfectly-formed volcano–the Green Hills” of Albay.

 Also Read: 27 Things You’ll Only See in the Philippines

 The said rolling hills, also known as Quitinday Green Hills Formation Reserve, is a less-explored geological treasure located in Barangay Quitinday in the town of Camalig.
-They may not be as symmetrical as their counterparts in Bohol, but Albay’s “Green Hills” are the closest thing to Chocolate Hills that nature lovers can explore.
+They may not be as symmetrical as their counterparts in Bohol, but Albay’s “Green Hills” is the closest thing to Chocolate Hills that nature lovers can explore.

-The Green Hills–sometimes referred to by locals as “Pili Nut Hills” (named after Bicol’s famous product)–are located approximately 15 kilometers from the town center.
+The Green Hills–sometimes referred to by locals as “Pili Nut Hills” (named after Bicol’s famous product)– is located approximately 15 kilometers from the town center.
 Other things you can try or visit in Camalig are Hoyop-Hoyopan Cave, the Japanese war tunnels in Mt.
 Kitwinan, the spicy local delicacy called pinangat, and the 17th-century Church of St. John the Baptist.

-3. Puerto Princesa Underground River versus Quitinday Underground River.
+3. Puerto Princesa Underground River versus Quitinday Underground River

 Its inclusion on the list of New 7 Wonders of Nature needs no explaining.
 Puerto-Princesa Subterranean River National Park, or simply Puerto Princesa Underground River, leads tourists to one of the world’s finest and most jaw-dropping cave systems.
 The river is unique on its own: it flows directly into the sea and is surrounded by forests where a rich ecosystem is cradled.